bradleykneale/bradleykneale.github.io/post13.md

 # WEEK 12 (26.12.17)
 ## A SAD FAREWELL
-We sadly said farewell to the family at the very start of the week.
+We said farewell to the family at the very start of the week.
 We had a lovely last day together at home and were very sad to see them all go.
 ![IMG_5591.jpg](IMG_5591.jpg "IMG_5591.jpg")

 After they’d gone, Pete discovered a humungous pile of presents that had been left for Bradley’s future birthdays and christmases.
 I …….
 I mean Bradley….can’t wait to open them!